Brickowskis/spring-boot-101/README.md

 ### Introduction to Spring Boot

 This workshop will guide you through creating a simple Spring Boot application.
 The workshop will be divided into 4 modules.
 Each module will cover different aspects of Spring Boot.
-Each module will build on the previous so it's important to complete them in order.

 ## What you'll Need